Should you keep calling a prospect or is it time to let go and move on to the next lead?

-Whether you like it or not, you will agree that cold calling is important in sales in order to find out if there’s an opportunity from them.
-The number of cold call attempt every sales reps should make varies depending on how they do cold calls.
+Whether you like it or not, you will agree that cold calling is important in sales in order to find out if there’s an opportunity for them.
+The number of cold call attempt every sales rep should make varies depending on how they do cold calls.

-Here’s how to determine if it’s worth pursuing or is it time to STOP calling unresponsive prospect.
+Here’s how to determine if it’s worth pursuing or if it’s time to STOP calling unresponsive prospects.

 1st Call Attempt